LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 @import "lbh-frontend/lbh/components/button/button";
 ```

-### Global Styles
+### Global styles

 LBH Frontend avoids applying styles globally on HTML elements such as `body`; instead, styles are are applied using classes.

-One exception to this is that we are using the [lobotomised owl selector](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/) to ensure sensible spacing across/between components; due to its low specificity it is easy to overwrite for specific selectors if necessary &mdash; you may find you need to do this for a number of selectors.
+One exception to this is that we are using the [lobotomised owl selector](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/) to ensure sensible spacing across/between components; due to its low specificity it is easy to overwrite for specific selectors if necessary—you may find you need to do this for a number of selectors.

 This to avoid the risk of global styles conflicting with any pre-existing globals or with any app specific CSS.